QRXqrx/poco-oopsla25-major/README.md

         make cmake python3 python3-dev ...
     ```
 2. **Install LLVM and Clang v15.0.7**.
 We recommend users to build LLVM from source.
 You can find the LLVM 15.0.7 release at [lvmorg-15.0.7](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.7) and install from source referring to the LLVM official [guildline](https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm).
 3. **Install gllvm**.
 The project [gllvm](https://github.com/SRI-CSL/gllvm) provided convinient whole program LLVM, which can ease the experiments of PoCo.
 They supply simple installation using `go`.
-Make sure you got `go` before installing and adding gllvm executables, such as `gclang` and `get-bc`, to `$PATH` after the installation.
+Make sure you got `go` before installing and adding the gllvm toolchain, such as `gclang` and `get-bc`, to `$PATH` after the installation.
 Exemplified commands are as follows:
     ```shell
     go install github.com/SRI-CSL/gllvm/cmd/...@latest
     ls ~/go/bin  # Verify your installation.